Understanding SQL Injection Attacks

 The statement to be executed would be

 Let us see how the SQL injection activity happens.
-The diagram shows the steps that attackers were taken to exploit the authentication flaws:
+The diagram shows the steps that attackers were taken to exploit the authentication flaws related to username:

 Generated SQL statements and background process:

-As a result of this execution, the attacker gains the entire details of the user.
+As a result of this execution, the attacker logged into the admin page: